 For any enquiries or if you would like to host a visit please contact email@example.com.

-RAGT Seeds was founded in 1919 and has developed multiple seed varieties across different crops including wheat, barley and oats to oil seed rape, maize and grasses.
+Founded in 1919 they have developed multiple seed varieties across different crops including wheat, barley and oats to oil seed rape, maize and grasses.
 Their cutting edge approach to research and development ensures a strong range of diverse products, year in year out.